 If you choose to manage your own properties, we can promise you this: You’ll be shocked at just how much attention is required.
 Everything from leaky pipes and malfunctioning boilers to noisy neighbor disputes and pest control is your responsibility.
 And of course, it can’t wait until later – whether it’s Christmas morning or your summer vacation, you have to jump on tenant problems the moment they arise.
 That’s why the landlord / manager role is a job you never really get a break from.

 The solution is to let someone else be your property manager – and make sure they’re someone you trust.
 As a full-service management company, Great Jones stays on the front lines of your tenant issues, so you don’t have to.
 We’re available to your tenants 24/7, for emergencies and regular maintenance issues – both online and via phone.
 We also do proactive maintenance, so that leaky pipe gets fixed before it becomes a major flood.
-Great Jones keeps you in the loop, so you always know what’s going on with your property, while protecting you from the headachey details.
+Whether you need property management services in Fort Myers, FL or Indianapolis, IN, Great Jones keeps you in the loop, so you always know what’s going on with your property, while protecting you from the headachey details.
 Keeping you and your residents happy is our job, and we do it with pride.

 3. It’s a minefield of hidden fees

 If you do decide to work with a property manager, here’s a number to keep in mind: 18-23%.
 That’s the outrageous portion of your rental income you can expect to fork over… unless you work with Great Jones.
 We charge you about half that.